bamlab/dev-standards/react/lifecycle/trigger-action-on-props-update.mo.md

 }
 ```

 The method takes the new props and the previous state as parameters.
-This is a static method, so you can't access to `this` inside.
+This is a static method, so you can't access this inside of it.

-This method should return the new state of the component, or null if if stay unchanged.
+This method should return the new state of the component, or null if it stays unchanged.

 - Return the new state